Comparing The 10 Best Video CDN Providers for Live Streaming in 2025

 What is HTML5 Live Video Streaming?

-HLS is supported on iOS, Android, Mac, Windows, Linux, and almost every other modern platform.
-Unlike Flash, it doesn’t require a plugin but uses built-in HTML5 browser functionality.
-Today, the HTML5 video player is by far the most preferred method for video playback.
+HLS is now the industry standard, supported across iOS, Android, Mac, Windows, Linux, and virtually all modern platforms.
+Unlike Flash, it doesn’t require plugins, as it leverages built-in HTML5 browser functionality.
+Today, the HTML5 video player is the default choice for seamless, high-quality video playback across devices.

 What is a Video Content Delivery Network (CDN)?